Cgortows/Distance-Threshold-Practice-with-Hierarchical-Clustering-/README.md

-# Distance Threshold Practice with Hierarchical Clustering
+# Understanding Clustering through Synthetic Data Analysis

 While I was exploring Customer Segmentation , I realized that the random datasets available on the internet weren't ideal for visualizing clusters the way I intended.
 Consequently, I chose to experiment with synthetic data, which led me to a deeper comprehension of clustering, particularly Hierarchical Clustering.
 To effectively visualize the datasets, I will employ Principal Component Analysis (PCA).